hainest/ChaNGa_test/README.md

 		--[no-]charm         Build the Charm++ libraries for ChaNGa (default: yes) --[no-]changa        Build ChaNGa (default: yes)
-		--[no-]debug         Include debug build of ChaNGa in tests (default: yes) --help               Print this help message
+		--[no-]debug         Include debug build of ChaNGa in tests (default: yes) --list-opts          List the build options available for --build-type --help               Print this help message

 In addition to the predefined build types (basic, force-test, and release), you can specify a